 Legalization of cannabis

-As this is a new situation for all municipalities across Canada, Strathcona County is choosing to assess our community's response once cannabis is legalized, before enacting further changes to municipal bylaws relating to the smoking or vaping of cannabis.
+Strathcona County is assessing our community's response to legalization before enacting further changes to municipal bylaws relating to the smoking or vaping of cannabis.

 Strathcona County will continue to monitor any developments or changes to the Gaming, Liquor and Cannabis Act and other provincial and federal legislation.